AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Start a data transfer

-To start a data transfer, follow these steps:
+To start a data transfer:

 1. (Optional) In the `PI to OCS Agents` window, select the PI to OCS Agent associated with the data transfer.